pikvm/pikvm/docs/faq.md

         serial: CAFEBABE
     ```

-    You can change how this is displayed with the following example for `/etc/kvmd/override.yaml` file:
+    You can change how this is displayed with the following example for `# nano /etc/kvmd/override.yaml` file:

     ```yaml
     otg: